HomeAbout UsContactAvailableStud ServiceGalleryPrice*ReserveMisc. Info

 THE GOOD NEWS!

 Happily, several European Universities have been sharing results on new tests – called DCM 3 and DCM 4 - and the results are promising.
-Published (2023), the Dobermann DCM study represents the culmination of 20 years of scientific research on Dobermanns.
-Over 540 Dobermanns were included in the study.
+Published (2023), the Doberman DCM study represents the culmination of 20 years of scientific research on Dobermans.
+Over 540 Dobermans were included in the study.
 Genome-wide SNP array genotyping was performed identifying a statistically significant association between DCM and two regions on canine chromosome 5.
-Importantly, this finding replicates a previous study of DCM in Dobermanns in Germany and the UK, adding credibility and confidence to the chromosome 5 association.
+Importantly, this finding replicates a previous study of DCM in Dobermans in Germany and the UK, adding credibility and confidence to the chromosome 5 association.

 While the European DCM 3 and 4 tests ARE NOT CONCLUSIVE (due to the complexity of the disease) they offer THE BEST PREDICTIVE test available to Doberman owners today.
 IT IS ABSOLUTELY IMPORTANT THAT ANY ETHICAL EUROPEAN DOBERMAN BREEDER screen their Dobermans at this time.